lucferbux/Lucferbux-Android-App/README.md

 # Lucferbux Android
 > Portfolio in Android with MVVM

+## Play Store

+You can find the app in the [Play Store](https://play.google.com/store/apps/details?id=com.lucferbux.lucferbux)

 ## Introduction

 The application uses Clean Architecture based on MVVM and Repository patterns.
 Implemented